Charity shops in Wigan

 What happens if we decline the offer?

 You are under no obligation to accept.
-If you decline, GoldPaid returns the items to your Wigan shop free of charge on a tracked, insured service.
+If you decline, GoldPaid returns the items to your Wigan shop free of charge on a tracked, signed-for service.

 When and how is our charity paid?